adamdehaven/Wallpapers-from-Unsplash/README.md

 alias unsplash="osascript ~/Dropbox/Development/Wallpapers-from-Unsplash/unsplash.scpt"
 ```

-Now you may easily run the script from the command line with any of the [commands listed in the table above](#alfred-workflow).
-You may view the info below by running `unsplash --help` on the command line:
+Now you may easily run the script from the command line with the <code>unsplash</code> command followed by any of the [commands listed in the table above](#alfred-workflow).
+Some commands are slightly different than the Alfred equivalent, so refer to the help screen below.
+You may view the info any time below by running `unsplash --help` on the command line:

 ```bash
 $ unsplash --help